 The M.S. non-thesis candidates must complete a total of 36 credits.
 This includes two credits of graduate seminar, one writing seminar, and three credits of special topics/project.
-The specifics of the thirty credits of course work will be determined by the student’s graduate committee based on student’s educational goals.
+The specifics of the thirty credits of course work will be determined by the student’s graduate committee based on the student’s educational goals.
 The student must complete all thirty credits of course work satisfactorily to earn the degree.
 The student must also pass an oral and a comprehensive examination.

 Admission generally requires a B.S. in an engineering field.
-Regular admission into the M.S. program requires a 3.0 or higher GPA in undergraduate engineering program.
+Regular admission into the M.S. program requires a 3.0 or higher GPA in the undergraduate engineering program.
 Provisional admission into the M.S. program will be considered on an individual basis.
 Students from science backgrounds are also encouraged to apply with the understanding that a background “engineering core” will become part of the overall graduate program.

 What is Environmental Engineering?